-Australia to impose 14-day self-isolation for all international arrivals
+Australia to impose 14-day self-isolation on international travelers

 He said the rate of community transmission had started to increase and that social distancing would help limit demand on the healthcare systems, which would mean better treatment for elderly and those in remote and vulnerable communities.

-“Slowing the spread will free up beds,” he said, “That’s what happens when you get this right and we’ve seen other countries going down this path.”
+“That’s what happens when you get this right and we’ve seen other countries going down this path.”

 Neighboring New Zealand on Saturday said it would require incoming travelers, including its own citizens, to self-isolate for two weeks and banned cruise ships.
 [L4N2B705A].